dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * **BREAKING: Replaced all Font Awesome icons with Material Design Icons, so FA is no longer included in my theme.
 If you use rooms with Font Awesome (FAS/FAR) icons you need to replace them with Material Design (MDI) icons!!
 (If you want to use FA icons, please look [here](../how-tos/how-to-choose-icon.md)).**
 * **BREAKING: Calendar on the house information is removed/deprecated.
 Now you can use addons between the favorites and the activity.
 The calendar is now an addon, please take a look [here for an calendar addon](https://github.com/dwainscheeren/dwains-theme-addons/tree/master/house_information/calendar).**
+* **BREAKING: Vacuum page has changed.
+I removed the HACS lovelace-xiaomi-vacuum-map-card from the theme and replaced it with denysdovhan/vacuum-card.
+But this is card is not required.
+You can enable it in your vacuum settings, [take a look here](https://dwainscheeren.github.io/lovelace-dwains-theme/configuration/rooms.html#vacuum-object) on how to configure this.**
 * Created Dwains Collapse Card.
 I removed the swipe card from the header, now too many (state) items will collapse and can be toggled with an chevron up/down button.
 The swipe card plugin is no longer used and loaded by default!
 * Changed some translation loadings, because from HA 0.109 its changed.
 * Replaced 99% of the translations in my theme with native HA translations.
 The language files are still required for some titles but are a lot smaller now.